How Much Jail Time Do I Face in Florida as a Habitual Traffic Offender?

 Consider the following about what you should know about habitual traffic offender Florida jail time.
 Also, be sure to reach out to our experienced traffic and criminal defense law firm for more information.

-As found in Florida Statutes Section 322.264, a habitual traffic offender is any person whose traffic record shows that the person has accumulated a specific number of convictions or a specific number of convictions within a five-year period.
+As found in Florida Statutes Section 322.264, a person with a habitual traffic offender status is any person whose traffic record shows that the person has accumulated a specific number of convictions or a specific number of convictions within a five-year period.

 So, if you receive three, or more, of the following convictions in a five-year period, you will be a habitual traffic offender in Florida:

 - A felony where a motor vehicle is used;

 - Driving with a suspended or revoked license;

 - Failing to stop and help--as required by law--in a crash resulting in injury or death to another; or

 - Driving a commercial vehicle with a disqualified license.

 In addition to being convicted of three, or more, of the above offenses within a five-year period, a person can also be classified as a habitual traffic offender if they are convicted of 15 different traffic offenses/moving violation (not necessarily those above) for which points are assessed within a five-year period.

 Habitual Traffic Offender Florida: Jail Time and Penalties